 TDOT Commissioner tours CapitalMark Oak Ridge

-Tennessee Department of Transportation Commissioner John Schroer visited CapitalMark's Oak Ridge office on his tour of East Tenneessee.
+Tennessee Department of Transportation Commissioner John Schroer visited CapitalMark's Oak Ridge office on his tour of East Tennessee.
 Earlier this year, TDOT signed a grant to invest in historic Jackson Square - home of the newest CapitalMark Bank & Trust office.
-The Commissioner stopped by the office to meet the CapitalMark team and commend them for the their own investment into Jackson Square.
+The Commissioner stopped by the office to meet the CapitalMark team and commend them for their investment into Jackson Square.
 Click here to see the front cover of the Oak Ridge Observer for their coverage of the story.